-As a general rule, if you're the primary breadwinner of the house and there are people who depend on you for financial support, like a spouse, children, or aging parents, then you’re a good candidate for life insurance.
+As a general rule, if there are people who depend on you for financial support, like a spouse, children, or aging parents, then you’re a good candidate for life insurance.
+If you contribute to your household through cooking, cleaning, or childcare, a policy can account for the costs of replacing that labor.
 Additionally, if you have debt that another person will have to assume, like a mortgage or student loan debts, it's a good opportunity to look into life insurance.

 Life insurance can be used to cover a variety of common expenses, like: